2a46m4/LibreRiichi/README.md

 ### Code Structure
 The frontend code is in the `app` directory.
 - `components` store reusable Vue components.
 These are things like pop-up bars, scoreboards, elements that are really their own thing.
   - TODO: This needs a cleanup.
 There's a lot of random + unused code here.
+Also need to add call popups
   - The most important file is `threejs_game_view.vue`.
 This handles game messages from the server and coordinates the rendering.
 - `game` contains data structures in the game.
-  - TODO: It's actually all pretty unfinished at the moment.
+There's a lot unfinished but not much to work on currently since the game doesn't need these yet
   - `setup.ts` contains the data types that will be sent to the client when the game starts.
   - `tile.ts` contains the tile data type, and extra functions to deserialize off the "wire".
 - `messaging` contains the data structures which the server and client use to communicate with each other.
   - Some files are auto-generated from `generate_messages.go`.
 These shouldn't be edited.
 - `render` contains everything needed for the rendering.
   - TODO: A lot of functionality is still missing
+  - This is probably the most important piece in the frontend.
+I'm not entirely sure if this structure will hold up well.
+The renderer holds all tile objects in the scene and coordinates moving between different sections on the board.
+  - Animation is done by storing a callback for each tile and then calling the callback for an updated position every frame.
+Probably horrendously slow but there's not that many tiles on board.
 - `views` are pages, essentially.
 The entrypoint of the frontend is in login.vue.

 ### Game loop